wiaio/slate/source/index.md

 --------- | ----------- | -----------
-accessToken | String | Unique access token that is used for all requests. tokenType | String | The type of access token. expiresIn | Number | Number of milliseconds this token is valid for.
-0 means forever. refreshToken | String | Unique refresh token that is used to generate a new access token.
+accessToken | String | Unique access token that is used for all requests. tokenType | String | The type of access token. expiresIn | Number | Number of seconds this token is valid for.
+0 means forever. refreshToken | String | Unique refresh token that is used to generate a new access token. scope | String | Scope of the access token.

 ## Authenticating requests